maheshkumar2003/Flight_Ticket_booking-Presidio/README.md

 # Flight-Ticket-booking-with-php-css-html
-This is a Flight  booking System .This System's frontend contains HTML , CSS , JAVA SCRIPT and Backend contains PHP.
-This System contains two section User part and Admin part.
-User can book available seats ticket in airlines.Admin can add or delete airlines,flights,cities .
+This is a Flight ticket booking System.
+This System's frontend contains HTML, CSS, and JAVA SCRIPT and the Backend contains PHP.
+This System contains two sections: The user part and the Admin part.
+Users can book available seat tickets on airlines.
+Admin can add or delete airlines, flights, and cities.

 Website Link :https://flight-ticket-booking.000webhostapp.com/

 Database Name: id20979963_database_for_ftb
 Username: id20979963_root